 Field report

-At Transportkühlung Thermo King GmbH, where I work as a branch office representative in Rostock, great importance has always been attached to training and the Training of the first and second management levels laid.
+At Transportkühlung Thermo King GmbH, where I work as a branch manager, great importance has always been attached to the education and training of first and second-level management.
 So when my managing director told me that I was to take part in a team-building seminar, I wasn't particularly surprised.
-But I was surprised when I found out exactly where the three-day course was to take place: on the Eye of the Wind, a sailing ship launched in 1911!
-I had previously spent several years on a 15,000-tonne ship myself and had therefore gained some experience in the field of seafaring, I looked forward to this special sailing trip with curiosity.
+However, I was astonished when I found out exactly where the three-day course was to take place: on the Eye of the Wind, a sailing ship launched in 1911!
+Having spent several years on a 15,000-tonne ship myself and thus gained some experience in the field of seafaring, I looked forward to this special sailing trip with curiosity.

-I arrived in Holtenau near Kiel on the evening before the start of the trip, where the brig was anchored and waiting for me and the other participants.
-Even at first glance, you could see what was special about this beautiful tall ship: Despite the 100-year history of this tall ship, which had already sailed around the world twice in its life, the entire interior was of the finest quality.
+On the eve of departure, I arrived in the port where the brig was anchored, waiting for me and the other participants.
+Even at first glance, it was clear that this beautiful tall ship was something special: despite its 100-year history and having sailed around the world twice, all of its equipment was top-notch.
 We were warmly welcomed by the trainer and the crew and were assigned our cabins below deck.
-Everything we needed was there: Air conditioning, hot and cold running water, shower and toilet.
-This was followed later by an extensive dinner up on deck, where the participants were able to get to know each other in a relaxed, informal atmosphere.
-I found the fact that we all addressed each other as "Du" right at the beginning to be very pleasant - we realised that we were all on the same boat. pull together for the next three days become.
-As a result, teams formed more quickly and we realised that we were equal to each other.
+Everything we needed was there: air conditioning, running cold and hot water, shower and toilet.
+This was followed by a hearty dinner on deck, where the participants were able to get to know each other in a relaxed, informal atmosphere.
+I found it very pleasant that we all addressed each other informally right from the start – it made us realise that we would be pulling together for the next three days.
+This helped teams form more quickly, and we recognised that we were all equals.

 The next morning, after a hearty breakfast, we set sail!
-All the participants stood on deck and watched the crew perform their manoeuvres.
-But not for long, because then our trainer said "Off below deck!" and the first theory block began.
-As the total number of participants is limited to just twelve, the get-together in the stylishly furnished parlour was very pleasant.
-As far as the theoretical part of the trip was concerned, I was a little sceptical at first as to whether the advertised leadership topics could actually be conveyed well in such an environment.
-It was very important for me to gain as much leadership knowledge as possible from the event, especially aspects of teamwork.
-But the trainer soon dispelled my initial scepticism.
-He vividly explained the Principles of different management stylesmade us with Conversation and communication techniques and gave us a confident introduction to conflict management.
-The special nature of the location was noticeable in the group and team work: No one could escape.
-It was like the real everyday life of a manager - when you are confronted with a situation, you can't avoid it in the end.
-Just like you can't jump off a ship on the open sea.
+All participants stood on deck and watched the crew perform their manoeuvres.
+But not for long, because then our trainer said, "Below deck, everyone!" and the first theory block began.
+As the number of participants was limited to only twelve people, it was very pleasant to be together in the stylishly furnished saloon.
+As far as the theoretical part of the trip was concerned, I was initially somewhat sceptical as to whether the announced leadership topics could actually be conveyed well in such an environment.
+It was very important to me to gain as much leadership knowledge as possible from the event, especially aspects of teamwork.
+But the trainer quickly dispelled my initial scepticism.
+He clearly explained the principles of different leadership styles, familiarised us with conversation and communication techniques, and confidently introduced us to conflict management.
+The special nature of the location became apparent during the group and team work: no one could escape.
+It was like the real everyday life of a manager – when you are confronted with a situation, you cannot ultimately avoid it.
+Just as you cannot jump off a ship into the open sea.

-However, the training was not only characterised by theory, but above all by practice.
-And that was something absolutely special that a "conventional" management seminar simply cannot offerWe were allowed to join in, i.e. we took an active part in life on board!
-Teams were formed with the crew: Each participant was assigned to a crew member according to the principle of "double manning" - from the captain down to the ordinary sailor.
-I was assigned to a team at the main mast, and then it was time to "set sail!" or "hoist the sails!"
+But the training was not just theoretical; it was primarily practical.
+And that was what made it so special, something that a "conventional" management seminar simply cannot offer: we were allowed to get involved, i.e. we actively participated in life on board!
+Teams were formed with the crew: each participant was assigned to a crew member according to the principle of "double positioning" – from the captain down to the ordinary sailor.
+I was assigned to a team on the main mast, and then it was time to "set sail" or "brace the sails!"
 I hadn't expected this work to be so strenuous!
-But the purpose of the manoeuvring work soon became clear: only A goal can be achieved through clear communication and the commitment of everyone involved.
-You quickly realise where things are going wrong, where problems arise and how you need to react quickly.
-In a normal hotel conference room, you can perhaps practise such situations briefly in a role play, but on a ship in real operation, you can't afford to make any mistakes.
-Just like in the everyday life of a manager.
-We enjoyed the shore excursion on both evenings.
-In addition to the opportunity to have dinner, it also offered the Opportunity to talk to each other in a relaxed atmosphere.
-It was very interesting for me to find out what problems the other participants were confronted with in their day-to-day management work and how they had dealt with them so far.
-Based on what we had learnt so far on the ship, we started discussing possible solutions together.
-On the third and final day, despite the overall short duration of the trip, we were already a really well-rehearsed team.
-It didn't matter to us that the wind freshened up a little at the end.
-On the contrary: we braved the weather together and sailed back into the harbour in Kiel under full sail.
-Personally, I found taking part in this somewhat different leadership seminar extremely instructive and would not want to miss the overall experience.
-In addition to the aspects of team building that were particularly important to me, the The surroundings and the associated atmosphere on the ship were simply unforgettable.
-If someone were to ask me whether I would take part in such a trip again, my answer would be: Immediately!
+But the purpose of the manoeuvring quickly became clear: only through clear communication and everyone pitching in can a goal be achieved.
+You quickly see where the process is faltering, where problems arise and how you need to react quickly.
+In a normal hotel conference room, you might be able to practise such situations briefly in a role play, but on a ship in real-life operation, you can't afford to make any mistakes.
+Just as you cannot in the everyday life of a manager.
+On both evenings, we enjoyed the shore excursion.
+In addition to the opportunity to have dinner, it also offered the chance to chat with each other in a relaxed atmosphere.
+It was very interesting for me to learn about the problems the other participants faced in their everyday management work and how they had dealt with them so far.
+Based on what we had learned on the ship so far, we began discussing possible solutions together.
+On the third and final day, despite the short duration of the trip, we were already a really well-coordinated team.
+So we didn't mind that the wind picked up a little at the end.
+On the contrary: we braved the weather together and sailed back into the port of Kiel with full sails.
+Personally, I found participating in this somewhat different leadership seminar extremely instructive and would not want to have missed the overall experience.
+In addition to the aspects of team building that were particularly important to me, the surroundings and the atmosphere on the ship were simply unforgettable.
+If someone asked me whether I would take part in such a trip again, my answer would be: immediately!

 Ralf Breetzmann